SAP-samples/teched2025-CA261/exercises/ex2.4/README.md

 - If travel status dropdown contains UUID.
 You can remove it by executing prompt `Configure UUID/GUID as External ID in travel status dropdown. use fiori mcp`.
    When the task is complete.
-Verify travel status filter without UUID.
+Verify  Common.ExternalID annotation is applied on travel status to hide UUID.

 For example:
 ```